 The German Translation Group (GTG) was founded in July 2020 and consists of experts nominated by the SNOMED National Release Centers (NRCs) from Austria, Germany and Switzerland.
-The declared ambition of GTG is to provide a demand-oriented translation of SNOMED CT content into German language, taking into account regional and national language variations.
-By pursuing a dtranslation strategy, GTG refrains from systematically translating the entire SNOMED CT content from A to Z. Instead, translation activities will be driven by requirements.
-An additional focus is the harmonization of translation processes, managed by the above-mentioned NRCs.createdtranslation group examined item by item, in order to guide group discussions and decisions for a
+The declared ambition of GTG is to provide a demand-oriented translation of SNOMED CT content into the German language, taking into account regional and national language variations.
+By pursuing a demand-oriented translation strategy, GTG refrains from systematically translating the entire SNOMED CT content from A to Z. Instead, translation activities will be driven by national use cases and international interoperability requirements.
+An additional focus lies on the harmonization of translation processes, managed by the above-mentioned NRCs.

-It aims at largely standardize translation activities in the German-speaking countries and to provide a framework with a set of rules on how to translate SNOMED CT content.
-One of the main challenges was to consider the regionally different language usage and reconcile the notation (e.g., punctuation), spelling and style.elaboration, GTG that were identified as particularly .
-They include the handling of loanwords (Latin, ).
-But GTG also addressed the number of of measurement.
-In this process, were identified and reported to SNOMED International.
+As a first milestone, a coordinated translation guideline was created.
+At the beginning, the translation guideline of the French translation group was examined item by item, in order to guide group discussions and decisions for a German translation guideline.
+With the help of this template, some topics that the French group had already dealt with could be incorporated into the German translation guideline, such as the translation of synonyms instead of FSNs.
+The guideline aims to largely standardize translation activities in the German-speaking countries and to provide a framework with a set of rules on how to translate SNOMED CT content.
+One of the main challenges was to consider the regionally different language usage and reconcile the notation (e.g., punctuation), spelling and style.

+During the elaboration of the German Translation Guideline, GTG had to manage challenges that were identified as particularly specific to the German language.
+They include gender-sensitive language, new spelling rules, the handling of loanwords (Latin, English).
+But GTG also addressed more general obstacles, for example the number of synonyms per concept, concept-based translations, handling of abbreviations and units of measurement.
+In this process, inconsistencies between the SNOMED Translation Guideline and the International Edition (e.g. handling of super- and subscripts) were identified and reported to SNOMED International.

-In order to achieve the of GTGgoals, tools were selected, workflows defined, and the first Refsets translated.
+In order to achieve the initially outlined ambition of GTG, tools were selected, workflows defined, and the first subsets translated.
 Basis were the following tools supported by SNOMED International: i.e.,

-The current Refset & Translation Tool (translation, import and review), The provided Excel templates for imports, The SNOMED Authoring Platform (review and quality assurance), The SNOMED International confluence platform (documentation) and
+The current Refset & Translation Tool (translation, import and review)

+The provided Excel templates for imports

+The SNOMED Authoring Platform (review and quality assurance)

+The SNOMED International confluence platform (documentation) and

 The community browser for public feedback.

-The majority is free of charge, which gives opportunity to potentially replicate our processes or use them as a starting point for similar shared translation activities.that was defined encompasses that is ,,pre-and mappings borderline not addressed GTG GTG by GTG
+The majority of these tools are available free of charge, which gives other groups the opportunity to replicate our processes or use them as a starting point for similar shared translation activities.

+The workflow that was defined for new translations encompasses the following steps:

+Definition of a use case that is relevant to, e.g., a national initiative

+Communication of the defined use case to other members of the GTG to use potential synergies and have everyone up to date with current efforts.

+Creation of a subset with the concepts defined in the use case.

+Checking pre-existing German translations and mappings to avoid double translation.

+Performing the translation based on the rules outlined in the German translation Guideline

+Discuss borderline cases or scenarios not addressed in the regular GTG meetings and incorporate them in future versions of the guideline

+Review of finished translations by the other GTG members

+Consolidating the feedback by GTG

+Making the translation available for public review

+Consolidating the public feedback

+Publishing finished translations as part of a national extension

 Learning Objectives: